MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

   }

   /**
-   * This method is invoked immediately when a component will be unmounted.
+   * This method is invoked immediately when a component is unmounted.
 It's a good place to clean up the resources.
    */
   componentWillUnmount(): void {
     // Unobserve the dashboard div for resize events